webdesignsbytom/fullstack-starter/README.md

 # fullstack-starter

-Boiler plate code to set up and start a full stack project quickly and easily Including perfect file guide for src
+Boiler plate code to set up and start a full stack project quickly and easily.
+If you just want front end or back end you can remove the other file.
+Including perfect file guide for src
 Including serveral pre set functions such as findUserById and error codes React set up with out clutter and with BrowserRouter installed Set up guide

 # Folder set up
 - create folder
   - `mkdir server`
   - `npx create-react-app my-app`
-    - `npm install react-router-dom` ( expect in index.js import { BrowserRouter } from 'react-router-dom' )
+    - `npm install react-router-dom` expect in index.js `import { BrowserRouter } from 'react-router-dom'`

 ## Fork set up
 - fork and cd to file
-- `npm ci` for deps
+- go into the front end and backend file and run `npm ci` for dependencies
 # Steps to create frontend
 ## SRC